 Section I - Supervisory bodies

-- The Evaluation Board performs all duties assigned to it by law, by this Charter and by University Regulations, operating in accordance with the provisions contained therein.
+- The Unit performs all duties assigned to it by law, by this Statute and by University Regulations, operating in accordance with the provisions contained therein.

-- The University Evaluation Board is appointed by the Board of Governors and by a decree of the Rector.
-It is composed of five members, including a student representative.
-Its members, with the exception of the student representative, must have high professional qualifications and include at least two experts in the area of evaluation.
+- The University Evaluation Unit is composed of five members, including a student representative.
+Its members, except for the student representative, must have high professional qualifications and include at least two evaluation experts.
 The members must be primarily from outside the University and be selected considering the different scientific and disciplinary areas present in the University.
-Their curriculum vitae is published on the University website.
-The Evaluation Board’s term is three years, except as provided for in Article 43, and its members may be immediately renewed only once.
-The Evaluation Board Coordinator appointed by the Rector with a unit appointment decree.
+The Unit’s term is three years, and its members may be immediately renewed only once.
+Members of the Evaluation Unit are designated according to the procedure described in the University General Regulations.

-- The University guarantees operative autonomy to the Evaluation Board, the right of access to necessary data and information as well as the publication and diffusion of the documents, in the respect of the confidentiality protection law.
+- The Evaluation Unit is granted by the University operational autonomy, the right of access to necessary data and information, as well as the right to publication and sharing of documents, in the respect of the confidentiality protection laws.